Barry Island: On film

 The holiday camp was used to film scenes in the "Shangri-La" holiday camp in the Doctor Who serial Delta and the Bannermen.
 The island was also a location for Doctor Who in the 2005 series episodes "The Empty Child" and "The Doctor Dances", standing in for a bomb site in 1941 London and the 2014 series episode "Flatline".

 The 1987 horror film Bloody New Year filmed its fun fair scenes in the area.

 The BBC television series Gavin & Stacey is partly set and filmed on Barry Island, this includes Marco's Café, which is where the character Stacey works.

 The Island also served as the setting for Pleasure Park on ITV Wales as part of the It's My Shout short film series.
 Part of the Island including the Pleasure Park was used in the serial The Mad Woman in the Attic, part of the third series of The Sarah Jane Adventures.

 The third, fourth and fifth series of the BBC supernatural drama Being Human were set and filmed in Barry (the series being originally set in Bristol until the central characters had to relocate after the second series), and were aired in early 2011, 2012 and 2013 respectively.

 The film Submarine was partly filmed in Barry.

 "Warship Class" from the 2008 debut album by Silvery is set in Woodham Brothers scrapyard and mentions Barry Island.

+Filming for the BBC television comedy Gavin and Stacey: The Finale began in Barry Island in summer 2024.
+The episode was aired on Christmas Day 2024.